 MAPPS is a demanding college-preparatory curriculum; therefore, admission into MAPPS is selective.
 Spaces in the freshman class are awarded on a selective basis.

 The first step in the process is for students to determine their long-range goals.
 MAPPS is for students who are serious about preparing for college.
 Students should submit an application for admission only after determining that MAPPS meets their educational goals.
+You can find the APPLICATION HERE during the application process time frame.
+PLEASE NOTE YOU MUST USE A STUDENT LOGIN TO APPLY…NOT A PARENT LOGIN.

 Students applying to MAPPS must present a middle school record that demonstrates academic talent.
 Students will find in the application minimum requirements for grade point average and standardized test results.